 The work of art is the thing that characterizes the character of the homeowner and their space.
-The best thing about art is that it’s an investment you can take with you as you move, and can even grow in value in time.
 You can spend as little as much as you like.
 Wall hangings, art, and photographs fill in as the stylistic cherry on the cake that is your home.
 Art for walls draws the eyes, pull together space, and makes your home inviting.
 It’s useful in tying certain pieces together and creating a character in a home.

 No matter how gorgeous the furnishings, room with bare walls often feels incomplete.

 The search and installation of pieces you love are worth the trouble because it genuinely improves your home.
 While there is no set of rules in place for adorning a home, following these basic instructions will help you select the perfect pieces.
 Go by size, style, shading, subject, motivation, or floor plan.
 The choices are boundless.

 The #1 Tip You Need to Choose the Perfect Art for Walls